nishanthsudhaharan29/Azure-Data-Engineering-Scheduled-News-Analytics-Pipeline/README.md

 This pipeline is based on Azure-native services and follows a modular, scalable architecture:

-- **Data Ingestion**: Azure Data Factory schedules and orchestrates API calls to retrieve daily news data.
+- **Data Ingestion**: Azure Databricks schedules and orchestrates API calls to retrieve daily news data.
 - **Data Processing**: Azure Databricks transforms the raw JSON data into structured datasets using bronze, silver, and gold tiers.
 - **Data Storage**: Azure Data Lake Storage (ADLS Gen2) serves as the centralized storage system for all layers.